Yrma Lydya

 Photograph of Yrma Lydya placed on her tombstone.
 To one side is an image of the Virgin of Guadalupe (right).

 Yrma Lydya Gamboa Jiménez (17 September 1999 – 23 June 2022) was a Mexican singer who specialised in bolero music.

 Career

 Lydya was recognised for her music by the Mexican Congress in 2019.

 Murder

 She was murdered in June 2022.
-Her husband was charged with her femicide, and he died in October 2022.
+Her husband, lawyer, Jesús Hernández Alcocer was charged with her femicide, and he died in October 2022.